Ease Your Tinnitus

 Yes.
 I am only licensed in Ohio, so I can only provide CBT for people who are physically located in Ohio.

 At this time I don't accept insurance.
 However, your insurance company might have out of network benefits you can use.
-I can generate a superbill that you can submit to them for reimbursement.
+I can give you a superbill that you can submit to them for reimbursement.

 It's hard to know how many sessions you'll need.
 For a rough idea, we can look at the scientific studies on CBT programs for tinnitus.
 After an initial meeting, the average number of sessions was 8.4 in these studies.